psarando/shire-reckoning/Middle-earth-simulation.md

 and this may be the (incorrect) figure for Tolkien's "about 8 hours deficit" (and also works out to the same deficit as Jönsson's total).

-As an aside, I'll note that my deficit calculations match Aaron Chong's, but only up to III 2059 (the rest appear to be hypothetical calculations if the Kings' Reckoning continued beyond that year).
+As an aside, I'll note that my deficit calculations also match Aaron Chong's, except for the hypothetical calculations (if the Kings' Reckoning continued beyond III 2059) of course.

 In any case, it appears Tolkien may have gotten back on track in his next statement about the deficit by III 2360:
 "Hador to 2360 added 1 day though this deficiency had not quite reached that amount."